gruntwork-io/terraform-kubernetes-helm/modules/k8s-helm-server/README.md

 - Key pair to identify Tiller.
 - Key pair to identify the client.

-This module will generate the Tiller and CA TLS certificates for each Tiller install and store the certificates in a Secret on the Kubernetes cluster.
-The Secrets are then shared with RBAC groups so that authorized users can access the certificates to manage client access.
-By default this is limited to those in those who have cluster admin access (superusers).
-Additional RBAC roles can be granted access by using the `ca_certificate_rbac_roles` and the `tiller_certificate_rbac_roles` input variables to the module.

 ### Service Account

 Tiller relies on `ServiceAccounts` and the associated RBAC roles to properly restrict what Helm Charts can do.
 The RBAC